-Heterosexual attraction, experience, orientation and identity is extremely stable over time.
+Heterosexual attraction, experience, orientation, and identity is extremely stable over time.

 Attachment theory has long recognized the need for early childhood trust and security in the parental or caregiver relationship.
-Trust can be disrupted in many ways, one of the most profound of which is childhood sexual abuse.
+Trust can be disrupted in many ways, especially through childhood sexual abuse.
 Other threats to secure attachment include neglect, rejection, physical abuse, or sudden loss (especially of a parent).
 Each of these disruptions of trust has been found to be highly correlated with same-sex attraction.

-There is highly credible scientific evidence that childhood sexual molestation is linked to same-sex orientation.
-(Frisch, and Hviid, 2006; Francis, 2008; Udry and Chantala, 2005.
+There is highly credible scientific evidence that childhood sexual molestation is linked to same-sex orientation (Frisch & Hviid, 2006; Francis, 2008; Udry & Chantala, 2005).

-Secure attachment with parents in early childhood will build positive emotional family ties and will reduce the likelihood of early first sexual intercourse (FSI) for youth (Boyce, Gallupe, and Fergus, 2008).
+Secure attachment with parents in early childhood will build positive emotional family ties and will reduce the likelihood of early first sexual intercourse (FSI) for youth (Boyce, Gallupe, & Fergus, 2008).